cpythoud/dbbeans-util/README.md

 ### Dates

-The other functions I rely the most on are the ones in the _Dates_ class, with their companion classes _SimpleInputDateFormat_, _SimpleInputTimeFormat_ and _SimpleInputTimestampFormat_.
+I also use a lot the functions in the _Dates_ class, with their companion classes _SimpleInputDateFormat_, _SimpleInputTimeFormat_ and _SimpleInputTimestampFormat_.